scollinselliott/eratosthenes/README.md

 As use dates are drawn between production and depositional dates, if one chooses `"earliest"` as the rule, then the use density is equivalent to that of the `"naive"` production density.
+It should also be noted that, for this function, Gibbs sampling is only used for the depositional sequences and absolute constraints, not for production, use, and deposition (i.e, the use date does not affect the production date, nor is the deposition date affected by the production date).

 Using the `result` object above, the densities of the use dates of the following types is computed using the `gibbs_ad_type()` function as